The Difference: Mochi vs Dango vs Daifuku vs Manju

 Dango usually refers to a confection consisting of dumplings made from cereal flour.
 But it is also made from meat or other ingredients.

-Unlike Mochi rice cake, the cereal dumpling Dango is not that sticky and often sweetened with sugar.
-They are typically skewered on a wooden stick and served with sweet stuff.
+Unlike Mochi, Dango is often sweetened with sugar, skewered on a wooden stick, and served with sweet stuff.

-Made up of three to five lightly grilled, unseasoned rice dumplings on a wooden skewer, Mitarashi Dango is covered with a sweet soy sauce glaze.
+Made up of three to five lightly grilled, unseasoned rice dumplings on a wooden skewer, Mitarashi Dango has a sweet soy sauce glaze.

 (Back)